Truck Rollover Attorneys in Phoenix

 When a rollover accident occurs, there is likely someone at fault for the accident.
 A Phoenix trucking injury lawyer can help determine who was at fault and hold them liable for paying compensation to victims.

 When a truck rollover occurs, it is often the truck driver’s fault.
 Drivers have a responsibility to ensure their load is secured and operate their truck in a safe manner.
 When they fail to do so, they can be found negligent.

 The trucking company could also be found liable for any injuries or damages resulting from an accident.
 Trucking companies are often responsible for their employee’s actions, particularly if they hired unqualified drivers or did not train them properly.
 Trucking companies can also be held directly responsible.
 For example, if the company wanted to save money and did not replace the tires on a truck in its fleet, it could be held responsible if that tire blows out and causes an accident.

 Other parties may also be held responsible for a truck rollover accident.
 If a maintenance company did not maintain or repair the truck, or another company improperly loaded the truck, they both may be found responsible.

 Rollovers can be catastrophic for the people and vehicles around the truck when it rolls over.
 In the aftermath, it can also be difficult to determine who was at fault in order to hold them liable for paying compensation.

-If you have been involved in a truck rollover, it is important to speak to an attorney right away.
+If you have been involved in a truck rollover, it is important to speak to an attorney right away, particularly if the accident involved an out of state truck driver.
 At Breyer Law Offices, P.C., we will review your case and start an investigation to determine who was at fault for the accident.
 We will then help you file a claim against the at-fault party and fight to ensure you get the full compensation you deserve.
 If you have been injured, call us today at (602) 267-1280.